 Our 30-credit Master of Science degree program in microbiology and immunology prepares you to enter scientific careers in both the public and private sectors.
 Your degree can also help you gain entry to doctoral programs as well as medical and dental programs.

 Forty percent of our coursework is elective, allowing you to customize your experience in our program.
-Your elective choices will allow you to learn about current literature in the field, pursue topics that interest you and conduct independent research with the support of one of our faculty mentors.
+Your elective choices will allow you to study topics that interest you and study and learn from the current literature in these fields.

-After you complete the required coursework, we’ll expect you to successfully pass a comprehensive examination to fulfill the master’s degree requirements.
+If you choose to only take courses and not perform research, you will be required to successfully pass a comprehensive examination to fulfill the master's degree requirements.